 This filter can be modulated with the signal's envelope using the ENV MOD (with positive and negative amounts), ATTACK and RELEASE knobs, or the LFO can modulate the filter.
 The WAVE knob selects between 7 different wave forms - triangular, sine, saw plus, saw minus, ramp, square, and random.
 The PHASE can be offset by up to 180 degrees.
 The SPEED knob adjusts the rate of the LFO and the DEPTH adjusts the amount of LFO modulation.
 Adjust the resonance of the filter until self-oscillation with the RESO(nance) knob.
 BASE adjusts the range of the filter from 20 Hz to 15 kHz.
 The MODE switch selects between low pass (LP), high-pass (HP), band-pass (BP) and Notch.
-Use the MIX knob to blend the effected signal with the dFF (2 pole) setting.
+Use the MIX knob to blend the effected signal with the dry sound.
+With the 4 POLE switch engaged, there will be a steeper slope than the OFF (2 pole) setting.
 The DRIVE knob adjusts the level and can also introduce an overdrive effect (as with real analogue filters) if pushed hard.
 In Sidechain mode, only the left input signal can be used as a modulation source.